 How does a rotary drum granulator work?

-What types of materials can a rotary drum granulator process?
+What materials can the granulator process?